IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

 ## Build your image

-To create an image from your Dockerfile run the following command:
+To create an image from your Dockerfile first open up the appropriate application.
+If running Docker-CE for Windows/Mac, ensure that Docker is running in your task bar and open up the `Terminal` application if on Mac or the `Command Prompt` application on Windows.
+Otherwise, if running Docker Toolbox on Windows, open up the `Docker QuickStart shell`.
+You will be using this shell environment for the duration of the workshop.
+To create the image, run:**:

 `docker build -t mynginx:latest .`

 The `-t` flag allows us to specify the image name followed by the image tag.
 By default, the image tag is always 'latest'.
-*Note: if you are not in your same directory as your Dockerfile make sure to replace the `.` with the Dockerfile path.*
+*Note: if you are not in your same directory as your Dockerfile make sure to replace the `.` with the path to the directory containing the Dockerfile.*

 ## Inspect image history